SJOGRENS/Symptom-Based-Subgroups/README.md

 The macro is available for academic use.
 It may be used freely for research purposes by all researchers citing the original reference.
 The macro is password protected, please contact the corresponding author for access.

+(c)2019 Newcastle University
+These materials are copyright Newcastle University except where otherwise stated.
+You are permitted to use the materials in their current form but are not permitted to alter, amend or convert these materials without prior permission of the copyright owner.
+The materials are provided as an research resource only and are not to be used or relied upon for any diagnostic or treatment purpose